stackrox/kube-linter/README.md

 Download the `kube-linter` binary, and add it to your PATH.

 ## Usage

 To lint directories or files, simply run `./kube-linter lint files_or_dirs ...`.
 If a directory is passed, all files with `.yaml` or `.yml` extensions are parsed, and Kubernetes objects are loaded from them.
 If a file is passed, it is parsed irrespective of extension.

-Users can pass a config file to control which checks are executed, and to configure custom checks.
+Users can pass a config file using the `--config` file to control which checks are executed, and to configure custom checks.
 An example config file is provided in `config.yaml.example`.

 # WARNING: Breaking changes possible